Company formation in the Czech Republic

 This data provides an overview of the tax burden on companies in the Czech Republic.
 It is important to note that tax legislation may be subject to change and there are various tax incentives and exemptions that may apply depending on the specific circumstances of the company.
 It is always advisable to contact professional tax advisors and accountants for up-to-date information and specialised advice.

-What is the amount of the authorised capital of a company in the Czech Republic?
+Authorised capital of a company in the Czech Republic

 The amount of the authorised capital of a company is one of the key aspects when establishing a company in the Czech Republic.
 The authorised capital not only reflects the financial basis of the company, but also determines the extent of the founders’ liability to creditors.
 In the Czech Republic, the amount of the authorised capital depends on the legal form of the company.
 In this article, we will look at the minimum authorised capital requirements for the most common types of companies.